This article shows how to apply tags in Unity Catalog.

 This feature is only available for Databricks Runtime versions of 13.3 and above.

-Currently, Databricks supports tagging SQL commands with catalogs, schemas, tables (views, materialized views, streaming tables), and table columns.
-Learn more about the Databricks SQL tag commands at SQL language reference.
+Databricks supports tagging SQL commands with catalogs, schemas, tables (views, materialized views, streaming tables), volumes, and table columns.
+For example, you can use the

 To search and filter tables using tags: